Some years ago, I got an email from a mate which said “Now you’ve got broadband, send me a text.”

 But at the moment my phone costs me about £15 a year on pay as you go, which isn’t bad for a phone that cost £25 with £20 phone credit.
 Looking at the price of contracts for a ‘decent’ phone, given I spend less a year than these contracts cost a month, I might just keep on sticking a paperback in my jacket pocket.

-And if you’re looking for a good paperback, try
+And if you’re looking for a good paperback or ebook, try

 As a reviewer commented, “I am a keen reader of the fantasy genre and looked forward to reading this book.
 The story is engaging and there’s lots of action, some humour and a little pathos.
 The characters all worked well for me, especially Benor, Cartographer (and much else!)
 The story deals with a land which has its own races of people, its own herds of animals and I found it interesting to imagine this other world which is in many ways an equivalent of our medieval world.
 There’s plenty of intrigue here and the story has potential for a sequel.